mariusares/RoboFarm/README.md

-Long story short, few years ago (in 2017 i think) one guy criticised the graphical interface.
+Long story short, few years ago (in 2017 i think), a guy criticised the graphical interface.

 On that moment I realised that he has to be a part of the team.